 Scott previously served on staff of the United Methodist Church's General Board of Global Ministries from 2014-2017; Trinity on the Hill UMC 2007-2014 as associate pastor with primary duties in mission and with secondary duties at different times of staffing in campus ministry, evangelism, and discipleship; Greensboro First UMC as associate pastor 2002-2007; Macedonia UMC as pastor 2000-2002; Trinity on the Hill UMC as program director 1994-2000; Lyttleton Street UMC Camden, SC 1992-1994; as a social worker in Lexington County, SC 1993-1994; and prior to that in seminary and college when he also served in churches.
 Scott brings this background of deep roots in community with a strong program background to the emphasis of congregations being vital in mission.
 Scott credits his well-rounded work history with growing up on a farm in south Georgia and working at the Claxton Fruitcake Company.

-During his most recent service at Trinity on the Hill, Scott began experiencing more of the global Church and what we might learn and apply in our own contexts here in the United States.
+During his time at Trinity on the Hill, Scott began experiencing more of the global Church and what we might learn and apply in our own contexts here in the United States.
 He experienced the possibilities and challenges of creating and sustaining a missional culture in a congregation.
 Further, he learned how local, national, and international mission must be woven together in ways that complement each other and build upon the next steps of faith of both individuals and the congregation.
 Due to the long term partnerships at every level of their mission program Scott also learned about the pitfalls and opportunities every congregation may have in community mission.
 He was especially reinforced in a deepening of what it means to be a church in the mission of God and the necessity of congregations getting out of their buildings and building relationships in their communities.

 "It is a true honor to now share with others as a member of your church team and continue following Christ in the mission of God during this dynamic time," says Scott.